Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam is also trying to avoid the middle-income trap by focusing on improving competitiveness, diversifying the economy, developing high-quality human resources, promoting innovation and protecting the environment, aiming to shift from an economy based on cheap labor to industries with higher added value and modern technology.
 Professor Carl Thayer affirmed that Vietnam is well prepared for this journey.

 Since July 1, 2025, the two-tier local government system in 34 provinces and cities has been officially launched.
-With this historic step of strategic significance in “rearranging the country”, Professor Carl Thayer believes that Vietnam has been very proactive in building units that can use larger resources more effectively and faster.
+With this historic step of strategic significance in “rearranging the country”, Professor Carl Thayer said that Vietnam has been very proactive in building units that can use larger resources more effectively and faster.
 Once it becomes strong and confident, Vietnam will achieve its goals.

 Besides, according to Professor Carl Thayer, as a key and responsible member of the Association of Southeast Asian Nations (ASEAN), Vietnam - with increasingly abundant resources - can help promote the growth of this regional bloc, thereby firmly assuming the role of ASEAN leader.

-Forecasting the prospects of Vietnam's economy in the coming time, Professor Carl Thayer said that although Vietnam has achieved a relatively high growth rate continuously, Vietnam should also pay attention to the current economic and trade instability in the world because this "S-shaped country" depends on the global economy.
+Forecasting the prospects of Vietnam's economy in the coming time, Professor Carl Thayer said that although it has achieved a relatively high growth rate continuously, Vietnam should also pay attention to the current economic and trade instability in the world because this "S-shaped country" depends on the global economy.

 Professor Carl Thayer noted that Vietnam has made great efforts to reform its economy over the past 80 years, such as reforming the domestic market, improving the savings rate, promoting consumption, boosting export markets, etc. However, in the long term, Vietnam needs to diversify and seek new markets, be flexible and cautious in the face of sudden and rapid policy changes globally./.